mne-tools/mne-python/doc/install_mne_python.rst

 If you get an error message, consult the Anaconda documentation and search for Anaconda install tips (`Stack Overflow`_ results are often helpful).

-Installing MNE-python and its dependencies
+Installing MNE-Python and its dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have Anaconda installed, the easiest way to install MNE-python is to use the provided `environment file`_ to install MNE-python and its dependencies into a new conda environment:
+Once you have Anaconda installed, the easiest way to install MNE-Python is to use the provided `environment file`_ to install MNE-Python and its dependencies into a new conda environment:

 .. code-block:: console